Oncology massage

 More info on oncology massage

 Cancer can affect your body in a number of ways that need handling by a specialist massage therapist.
-This includes having weaker muscles, more delicate bones, heart problems or arthritis, or sensitive spots where you’ve recently had radiotherapy.
+This might include having weaker muscles, more delicate bones, heart problems or arthritis, or sensitive spots where you’ve recently had radiotherapy.

 No – We advise you to wait 24 hours after a chemotherapy treatment to get a massage.
 Also, if you’ve been prescribed steroids, check it’s okay with your doctor or medical practitioner first.